Mou1z/pyJection/README.md

 # pyJection

-**Disclaimer: I do not support or support, encourage or give consent to any unethical use of this code.**
+**Disclaimer: I do not support, encourage or give consent to any unethical use of this code.**

 This is a pyDivert-based class I wrote for easy TCP packet injection, mainly between a client-server connection.
 For-example a connection between an application running on our machine, to an external server.
 This works on a MITM (Man-In-The-Middle) arrangement and injects packets into a TCP stream, in either direction (from Client -> Server or Server -> Client).